• RECIPES

 • Let cake cool in pan for at least an hour before attempting to remove it (or just leave it in the pan).

-• Dust with icing sugar or top with whipped cream, if desired.
+• Dust with icing sugar or top with more melted chocolate and whipped cream, if desired.

 • Store leftover cake in the fridge.